Skip to content

 How it implements the interface:

-• step(clock, datacenter, grid, events) reads active_replicas_by_model and observed_itl_s_by_model from datacenter.state, and phase_share_by_model from the datacenter itself.
-On the grid side, it calls grid.v_index, grid.voltages_vector(), and grid.estimate_sensitivity().
-Returns a list of SetBatchSize commands.
+• step(clock, events) reads active_replicas_by_model and observed_itl_s_by_model from self._datacenter.state, and phase_share_by_model from the datacenter itself.
+On the grid side, it calls self._grid.v_index, self._grid.voltages_vector(), and self._grid.estimate_sensitivity().
+Returns a list of SetBatchSize commands with target set explicitly.

 • reset() clears dual variables (voltage and latency multipliers), primal state, step counters, and the cached sensitivity matrix.